A History of Vince

 Beyond advocacy, I also developed a micro-kernel, user interface, application loader, and several demo applications within the Nintendo DS homebrew community as an operating system under the title DarkStar (wordplay on my handle, Darkain).
 I built basic clones of Tic-Tac-Toe, Minespeepers, and Lights Out and a Paint Program as demo applications to show how the multi-application loader functioned.
 Other developers used it as a way to distribute their homebrew games and applications in larger bundles.

 I created the DS-Paint demo to illustrate some of the rendering API available within DarkStar.
-These features included full touch screen support, 15-bit RGB color, brush drawing, shape drawing, gradient drawing, anti-aliasing, and alpha blending.
+These features included full touch screen support, 15-bit RGB color, brush drawing, shape drawing, gradient drawing, anti-aliasing, and alpha blending (on Darkain.com via Archive.org).

 Discovered an exploit in Microsoft Excel that allowed for full SQL access through VBA instead of the intended support of only SELECT statements.
-Used this exploit to write a full SQL INSERT data entry front end and SELECT data reporting system using VBA in Excel 2003.
-Scripts have since been ported to Excel 2007.
+I then used this exploit to write a full SQL INSERT data entry front end and SELECT data reporting system using VBA in Excel 2003.
+Those scripts have since been ported to Excel 2007.
 To date, I've yet to publish knowledge of this bug and as far as I know it is still fully exploitable.
 However, Microsoft has significantly locked down running VBA scripts, so risk is extremely minimal.

 Wasabi - Internet Relay Chat Client